 UB40 are a British pop and reggae from Birmingham, currently consisting of Jimmy Brown, Duncan Campbell, Robin Campbell, Earl Falconer, Norman Hassan, Martin Meredith, Tony Mullings, Laurence Parry & Brian Travers.
 The band's name comes from the tax code on an unemployment form!

 Formed in 1978, the band have released 18 albums, including their debut album, ’Signing Off’, released in 1980, which hit #2 in the UK Albums Chart, as well as their fourth album, ‘Labour of Love’, which hit the top spot in 1983, and #8 in the Billboard Hot 200, and included the track Red Red Wine and ‘Promises and Lies’, with the single Can't Help Falling in Love, which hit #1 in both the UK and USA in 1993.
-The band’s last release ‘Getting Over the Storm’ was released in 2013 and hit #29 in the UK Albums Chart.
+The band will release a new album, 'For The Many', in 2018.

 In 2008, frontman Ali Campbell left the band, followed by keyboardist Mickey Virtue and Astro in 2013, who are now part of the group UB40 with Ali, Astro and Mickey.

 In 2018 and 2019, UB40 will hit the road for a 40th anniversary tour.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.